dokeeffe/cloud-rain-monitor/README.md

 # cloud-rain-monitor

-Arduino firmware for a device to measure rain and cloud cover for an astronomical observatory.
+Arduino firmware and indi-driver for a device to measure rain and cloud cover for an astronomical observatory.
 Cloud cover is determined by measuring the difference between ambient temperature and IR radiation from the sky.

 ![example measurements](https://raw.githubusercontent.com/dokeeffe/cloud-rain-monitor/master/d3-graph/example.png "Example measurements")